 - Make sure any funds coming into China have supporting documentation, and the appropriate filings have been made.
 All funds coming into China should be appropriately registered as to what they are: revenue from services, products or investments.

-- Investment can be either registered capital or an investment loan – needs to be registered in advance, forming part of the articles of association and, where a joint venture, the joint venture contract.
+- Investment can be either registered capital or an investment loan and they need to be registered in advance, forming part of the articles of association and, where a joint venture, the joint venture contract.
 Dividends can be paid on post-tax profits and interest on investment loans.

 - Dividends can be paid from retained earnings where these have been audited, and Corporate Income Tax paid and declared, less a reserve requirement.

-- The Chinese entity can only repay loans if they were registered with the State Administration of Foreign Exchange (“SAFE”).
-These need a loan agreement to be sign and it needs to be registered.
+- The Chinese entity can only repay loans if they were registered with the State Administration of Foreign Exchange.
+These need a loan agreement to be signed and it needs to be registered.
 If the funds were paid to China as an intercompany loan and the total investment does not include a provision for a loan, and the loan has not been registered with the SAFE, then future repayment would not be possible.

 - SAFE does not allow repayment of expenses to overseas companies, where they are recharging expenses, unless under a cost-sharing agreement.
 Therefore, the Chinese company should incur and pay for their expenses directly, or they should be charged as services fees under the current structure.

 - All service agreements for services done externally, or by an associated company, have to clearly state the nature of the service and the method of charging, and should not be worded in a way that could be considered management fees, which are classified as non-deductible by the Tax Authorities.